obi-tec/memory-cache/README.md

-# Memory Cache TS
+# Memory Cache

-Memory Cache TS is a TypeScript library for in-memory caching.
+Memory Cache is a TypeScript library for in-memory caching.
 It provides a simple and efficient way to store and retrieve data in memory, improving the performance of your applications.

 ## Features